sbarb/emailServer/README.md

 # Run

-After setup is complete you should have a new folder ~/.email
+After setup is complete, if you chose to install, you should have a new folder ~/.email

-Along with a new alias email

-to run it either

     email -h
+        to get more information

     email -t email1@gmail.com -m "this \nis \nthe \nmessage" -a file1 -a file2